Ij888/TugOfWar-App/README.md

 Demonstration game for JAM379 to be delivered at the BlackBerry 10 European Launch - Feb 2013

+Description
+---
 This is a traditional Tug of War game where two teams pull on a rope in opposite directions.
 The team which pulls the hardest wins.

+The game is designed to be played with an audience which is split into two teams who compete against each other.

 Setup
 ---